 In the case that $n_L<n_R$ we can conclude that $\stretchEdge{\pi'}(\{v_{\min}^C,v_{\max}^C\})\leq b$ by a symmetric argument.
 Hence $\str(\pi') \leq b$ concluding the proof of the statement. \end{proof}

-Using~\cref{lem:ILP_correctness} we obtain an FPT-algorithm, which computes $S$, $\#\kappa$ for every cluster-type $\kappa$ and arbitrary picks an extended deletion set $S'$.
-The algorithm then for every ordering $\sigma:S'\rightarrow [k']$ verifies whether the ILP admits a solution in which case the input is a YES-instance of \BW.
+Using \cref{lem:ILP_correctness} we obtain an FPT-algorithm which computes $S$, $\#\kappa$ for every cluster-type $\kappa$, and arbitrary picks an extended deletion set $S'$.
+Then, for every ordering $\sigma \colon S' \to [k']$, the algorithm verifies whether the ILP admits a solution in which case the input is a YES-instance of \BW.